reproducible-research/scipy-tutorial-2014/documents/ComputationalEnvironment.md

 Part of the problem in creating a computational environment is the procurement of necessary libraries and other dependencies.
 Linux distributions have long been a source of extensive scientific development resources.
 Package managers like [HomeBrew](http://brew.sh/) and [Chocolatey](https://chocolatey.org/) are also available for OSX and Windows.
+On Linux, yum (http://yum.baseurl.org) is the command line package management for rpm systems, and dpkg (https://wiki.debian.org/Teams/Dpkg) is the  software for Debian package management system.
 Scientific Python distributions are also available like [Anaconda](http://continuum.io/downloads), [Canopy](https://www.enthought.com/products/canopy/) or [PythonX,Y](https://code.google.com/p/pythonxy/).